how to write better emails

 Were you able to figure out which words you can remove without altering the meaning of each sentence?

-4. Remove Qualifiers
+4. Remove qualifiers

 Whenever possible, remove qualifiers, like "really" and "very" from your emails.
 While qualifiers are often used to emphasize a point, there are plenty of stronger, more precise words you could replace them with.